FranekJemiolo/AppIndex/README.md

 # App Index

-App Index is a simple applications that generates a static webpage that lists all of your applications listed in applications.json.
+App Index is a simple application that generates a static webpage that lists all of your applications listed in applications.json.